Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flow equations and their fixed points

 where the star exponent $*$ means the complex conjugation.
 Obviously, $\sum_{\vec{p}}\bar{T}_{\vec{p}}T_{\vec{p}}$ and any higher valence tensorial interactions are invariant under any such transformations.
 Then:

-In contrast, it is not the case for the kinetic and source terms, due to the non-trivial propagator and sources $J$ and $\bar{J}$, which breaks the unitary invariance.
-However, the functional integral defining the generating functional $Z_s(J,\bar{J})$ have to be insensitive on the bad transformation of the kinetic term because of the formal translation invariance of the Lebesgue integration measure.
-Then, it has to be invariant under any unitary transformation; and as a direct consequence, the $2$-point function $\langle\bar{T}_{\vec{p}}T_{\vec{q}}\rangle$ and any higher functions transforms like a trivial representation of $\textbf{U}\otimes \textbf{U}^*$. \\
+In contrast, it is not the case for the kinetic and source terms, due to the nontrivial propagator and sources $J$ and $\bar{J}$, which breaks the unitary invariance.
+However, the functional integral defining the generating functional $Z_s(J,\bar{J})$ has to be insensitive on the bad transformation of the kinetic term because of the formal translation invariance of the Lebesgue integration measure.
+Then, it has to be invariant under any unitary transformation; and as a direct consequence, the two-point function $\langle\bar{T}_{\vec{p}}T_{\vec{q}}\rangle$ and any higher functions transform like a trivial representation of $\textbf{U}\otimes \textbf{U}^*$. \\